-Mr. Goodman also addressed areas that OCIE finds to be of particular AML concern, which include: (i) trading activity of low priced securities, (ii) providing certain clients with direct market access, (iii) monitoring and reporting on master/sub accounts, and (iv) SAR monitoring of brokerage accounts with “comprehensive asset management” or “cash management” features.
+Mr. Goodman also addressed areas that OCIE finds to be of particular AML concern, which includes: (i) trading activity of low priced securities, (ii) providing certain clients with direct market access, (iii) monitoring and reporting on master/sub-accounts, and (iv) SAR monitoring of brokerage accounts with “comprehensive asset management” or “cash management” features.
 To read the full speech, click here.

 Some important takeaways from this speech that Chief Compliance Officers should consider are: